Bharatparihariya/Ecommerce-Website-MERN-STACK/README.md

 2. Configure environment variables.
 3. Build the front end.
 4. Deploy the back end.
-5. ...

-## Contributing
-Contributions are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md).

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments
-- Thanks to [Name](https://github.com/name) for their awesome library.
-- ...

 ## Contact
-For questions or feedback, contact [Bharat Parihariya](mailto:bharatparihariya704@gmail.com).
+For questions or feedback, contact Bharat Parihariya mailto:bharatparihariya704@gmail.com.

-## Future Improvements
-- Implement payment gateway integration.
-- ...